52246 Donaldjohanson

+The C-type asteroid was the second target of the Lucy mission, with the spacecraft flying 960 km (600 mi) from the surface on 20 April 2025, revealing the asteroid to be a contact binary.
+It was named after American paleoanthropologist Donald Johanson, the discoverer of the "Lucy" hominid fossil.

 Orbit and classification

 Donaldjohanson is a member of the Erigone family (406), a large carbonaceous asteroid family of nearly 2,000 known members, which is named after its parent body 163 Erigone.
-It is a relatively old family that was created approximately 130 million years ago.
+The Erigone family is a relatively old family that was created by an asteroid collision approximately 150 million years ago.
+Since Donaldjohanson belongs to this family, it likely has the same age of 150 million years.

 It orbits the Sun in the inner asteroid belt at a distance of 1.9–2.8 AU once every 3 years and 8 months (1,345 days; semi-major axis of 2.38 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 4° with respect to the ecliptic.
 A first precovery was taken at the discovering observatory in February 1981, extending the body's observation arc by 2 weeks prior to its official discovery observation.